About the Authors

 I'm an Irish and American author who specializes in fantasy fiction.
 I also write in other genres like sci-fi, literary drama, and psychological suspense.
-From fantasy to realism, from comedy to drama, and everywhere in between, all my tales share one goal in common: to tell you an entertaining story with writing you can sink your teeth into.
+From fantasy to realism, from comedy to drama, from the cheery to the challenging, and everywhere in between, all my tales share one goal in common: to tell you an entertaining story with writing you can sink your teeth into.

 By myself, I write for general audiences.
 A talented team of co-authors helps me write stories for specific age groups: children's novelist L.L.
 Keets, teen/YA author Clark Hill, and Sam Summerlee, who writes for older readers.

 I earned a Certificate in Creative Writing from New York University.